A look at the films and series most nominated for the Golden Globes

 Golden Globes 2022: the complete list of nominees for the 79th edition of the awards

-Among the films with the most nominations are “The Power of the Dog” and “Belfast,” with seven nominations each.
-While the HBO drama “Succession” garnered five nominations in the category of television series, closely followed by the series “Ted Lasso” and “The Morning Show” by Apple with four nominations each.
+Among the films with the most nominations are “The Power of the Dog” and “Belfast”, with seven nominations each.
+While the HBO drama “Succession” garnered five nominations in the television series category, closely followed by Apple’s series “Ted Lasso” and “The Morning Show” with four nominations each.

 These productions could take the Golden Globe for best film and series of 2021.